Badsworth/pfml_scripts/infra/README.md

         └── aws.tfstate
 └── massgov-pfml-sandbox
     └── terraform
-        └── vpc.tfstate
+        └── vpc.tfstate        # will be env-shared.tfstate in the PFML AWS account
-        └── terraform.tfstate  # should be portal.tfstate in the future
+        └── terraform.tfstate  # will be portal.tfstate in the PFML AWS account
         └── api.tfstate
 ```